melsman/melsman.github.io/_posts/2017-11-03-getting-started-with-fsharp.md

 Runtime (CLR).
-We will see that it is perfectly possible, with certain restrictions, to develop portable programs and code that runs on a variety of platforms, including MacOS, Microsoft Windows, Linux, and, last but not least, a large varity of mobile platforms out there.
+We will see that it is perfectly possible, with certain restrictions, to develop portable programs and code that runs on a variety of platforms, including MacOS, Microsoft Windows, Linux, and, last but not least, a large variety of mobile platforms out there.

 We will, essentially, be using a number of open-source tools.
 The most essential tool is the _terminal program_, which allows the developer